xiaoleGun/KernelSU_Action/README_EN.md

 Automatically modify kernel source code to support KernelSU
 See also: [Intergrate for non-GKI devices](https://kernelsu.org/guide/how-to-integrate-for-non-gki.html#manually-modify-the-kernel-source)

+### AnyKernel3

+#### Use custom AnyKernel3

+Can use custom AnyKernel3

+#### Custom AnyKernel3 Source

+> If it is a git repository, please fill in the link containing `.git`

+Supports direct links to git repositories or zip compressed packages

+#### AnyKernel3 Branch

+Customize the warehouse branch of AnyKernel3

 ### Enable ccache

 Enable the cache to make the second kernel compile faster.
 It can reduce the time by at least 2/5.